-A CLASS 1 LASER PRODUCT label is located on the top cover of the internal drive mechanism.
+A CLASS 1 LASER PRODUCT label is located on the internal drive mechanism.

 Printing History

 New revision levels of the manual indicate a new rewrite of the manual.
 This may include new installation instructions for a particular operating system, or a new ROM version of the OptiPac subsystem which affects functionality.
 You can determine the ROM version of your OptiPac by using the front panel LCD controls.
 See chapter 4 for details.